-I wanted to start buying cards that I didn’t have the money or never got in packs as a kid.
+I wanted to start buying cards that I couldn’t afford or never found in packs I bought as a kid.
 I remember seeing these cards at shows and just wondering what it would be like to have these cards.
 Now I can.
 Unleash the crakken!

 But I don’t just want to buy willy nilly, which is what I typically do.
 Which cards are better than other with regards to investment.

 My initial thoughts were Donruss would be harder and more expensive to get a PSA 10 because of their black borders.
 The Topps Tiffany are really really expensive and have a low PSA 10 population.
 I took a look at the main rookies Kirby Puckett, Roger Clemens, and Mark Mcgwire (only in 85 topps).
 I also took a look at Don Mattingly and Nolan Ryan since they both seem to be the next most expensive cards in a PSA 10.
 The chart below will show you their Population Report, Current Average Price, 5 year Avg price, and 10 year average price to show how the prices have trended up of down.

 This chart goes by brand and the thing that really popped out was the fact that there was less than 1% of a total of 44,404 cards submitted graded as a PSA 10 for the Topps Mark Mcgwire Rookie card!
 That is insane.
 Which is why the price is so high.
 But looking at all of this really didn’t give me any clear path as to what to buy.
 I sorted by % of total PSA 10 compared to the total amount of graded cards and it didn’t give me any information I could use.

 So, I then did the price percentage comparing the 5 year price to current price and 10 year price to current.
 The graph below is sorted by the high to low of the 5 year price to current pricing.